dji-sdk/Mobile-SDK-Doc/source/android-tutorials/UILibraryDemo.md

 <img src="../images/tutorials-and-samples/Android/UILibraryDemo/importAAR.png" width="600">

-Choose the downloaded **android-uilib-release.aar** file path in the "File name" field.
-A "android-uilib-release" name will show in the "Subproject name" field.
+Choose the downloaded **dji-uilibrary.aar** file path in the "File name" field.
+A "dji-uilibrary" name will show in the "Subproject name" field.
 Press "Finish" button to finish the settings.

 Moreover, right click on the 'app' module in the project navigator and click "Open Module Settings" to open the Project Structure window.
-Navigate to the "Dependencies" tab, click on the "+" sign at the bottom and select "3 Module dependency", then choose the ":android-uilib-release" module and press "OK".
-You should find the ":android-uilib-release" appear in the list now.
+Navigate to the "Dependencies" tab, click on the "+" sign at the bottom and select "3 Module dependency", then choose the ":dji-uilibrary" module and press "OK".
+You should find the ":dji-uilibrary" appear in the list now.

 <img src="../images/tutorials-and-samples/Android/UILibraryDemo/dependency.png" width="600">